 - Survey the importance and satisfaction of each step of the Job to Be Done.

-- Visualize the survey results with a little Rails app I’ve built for this type of survey.
+- Visualize the survey results with a web app I’ve built specifically for this type of survey.

 Measuring What Customers Want

 The visualization of the survey data is what I’m most excited to share, but to get there, we have to begin with the Job to Be Done.

 Let’s say that an example of a Job to Be Done for your customer is:

 “Share beautiful pictures”

 and through your interviews, you identify a small piece of the Job that is: